New work coming soon!

 Sheridan College, Oakville

-I will be giving an artist talk on the ideas and influences that drive my practice.
-Having left a corporate law practice in New York City to pursue art, I will also discuss my transition from art viewer to art student to professional artist.
+I gave an artist talk on the ideas and influences that drive my practice.
+Having left a corporate law practice in New York City to pursue art, I discuss my transition from art viewer to art student to professional artist.

 March 24, 2016 at OCAD University